Popular Types Of Yoga:

 Another study on yoga based interventions vs. wrist splinting for carpel tunnel syndrome concluded yoga as a more effective treatment in relieving signs and symptoms of CTS.

 A narrative literature review evaluated the effects of movement-based mind-body interventions (MMBI).
 This included practices such as yoga, tai chi and qigong.
 32 articles were included in the review in which yoga had the highest number of focused intervention, then qigong, then tai chi.

 In conclusion, the articles showed MMBI to be effective for treatment of lower back pain.
 This included a reduction in pain or psychological distress (like anxiety/depression), and improved function.

 Related Article: Yoga for Lower Back Pain

-A systematic review and meta analysis published in 2019, included 10 randomized control trials (involving 686) participants.
-The analysis provided a conclusion that yoga may help relieve neck pain intensity, improve pain-related functions, increase cervical range of motions (ROM), and quality of life.
+A systematic review and meta analysis published in 2019, included 10 randomized control trials, involving 686 participants.
+The analysis concluded that yoga may help relieve neck pain intensity, improve pain-related functions, increase cervical range of motion (ROM), and quality of life.

 There is also an increasing amount of evidence suggestive that yoga (along with adjunct therapies) may help reduce migraine intensity and frequency.

 According to John Hopkins Medicine, “studies have linked yoga’s benefits to improved sleep”.